Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 where:
 **Y = Dependent variable**
-The variable being predicted by the algorithm, house price in this example
+The variable being predicted by the algorithm, house price in this example.

-**X = Explanatory variable**
+**X\* = Explanatory variables**
-Variable(s) attempting to "explain" the target variable (Y)
+Variable(s) x1, x2 ... attempting to "explain" the target variable (Y)
-In this example it could be parameters such as living area, amount of floors, etc
+In this example it could be parameters such as living area, amount of floors, etc.

 **a = Baseline value**
-Value of the target variable (Y) when explanatory variables (X) are 0
+Value of the target variable (Y) when explanatory variables (X*) are 0
 In this example, the house price when selected variables living area, amount of floors, etc are 0.
 In other words, the price of a house without any features, the cheapest a house can possibly be.

 **b = Coefficient**
-How much explanatory variables (X) adds to the target variable (Y)
+How much explanatory variables (X*) adds to the target variable (Y)
 In this example, how much the price is affected based on living area, amount of floors, etc

 <br/><br/>